HelgeS/capp-gpt-serve/README.md

 # CAPP GPT Serve

 HTTP API for GPT-2 based manufacturing process planning.
-This service provides REST endpoints to predict manufacturing processes based on part characteristics using a trained GPT-2 transformer model.
+This service provides REST endpoints to predict manufacturing processes based on part characteristics using a trained GPT-2 transformer model, optimized for performance with ONNX Runtime.

 ## Features

 - **FastAPI-based REST API** with automatic OpenAPI documentation
-- **GPT-2 model inference** for manufacturing process planning
+- **Optimized GPT-2 model inference** using ONNX Runtime
 - **JSON input/output** with Pydantic validation
 - **Docker support** with multi-stage builds using uv
 - **Health monitoring** and error handling